simonecorsi/awesome/README.md

 *   [appbaseio/dejavu](https://github.com/appbaseio/dejavu) - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.
 *   [braintree/jsdoc-template](https://github.com/braintree/jsdoc-template) - A clean, responsive documentation template with search and navigation highlighting for JSDoc 3
 *   [luizdepra/hugo-coder](https://github.com/luizdepra/hugo-coder) - A minimalist blog theme for hugo.
-*   [zerostaticthemes/hugo-whisper-theme](https://github.com/zerostaticthemes/hugo-whisper-theme) - Whisper is a minimal documentation theme for Hugo.
 *   [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 *   [zachacole/Simple-Grid](https://github.com/zachacole/Simple-Grid) - A simple, lightweight CSS grid
 *   [CodeByZach/pace](https://github.com/CodeByZach/pace) - Automatically add a progress bar to your site.